Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 [The deployed application can be found here](https://ci-pp3-survey-dennis-schenkel-25f95a95d1e3.herokuapp.com/)

 This application is giving small companies a tool to do surveys among their employees to get valid information about what makes the company a special employer and what is the EVP (Employer Value Proposition).
-Therefore users can do the survey and answer 8 questions that later can be used in a analyzation of the overall company results.
+Therefore, users can do the survey and answer 8 questions that later can be used in an analyzation of the overall company results.
 Users with an account are able to access the analyzation of the survey company results.